Nedd Brockmann: Publications and speaking engagements

-In October 2023 his first book Showing Up: Get Comfortable Being Uncomfortable tells the story of a 23-year-old tradie who put his body ‘through hell and back 10 times’ to prove that anything is possible when you break past your own barriers.
+In October 2023 his first book Showing Up: Get Comfortable Being Uncomfortable tells the story of a 23-year-old tradie who put his body "through hell and back 10 times" to prove that anything is possible when you break past your own barriers.

-In 2024 a second book Fire Up: Live Large, Do Tough Stuff and Give Back was released to share some of the lessons he has learned from the first twenty-five years of his life.
+In 2024 he published a second book, Fire Up: Live Large, Do Tough Stuff and Give Back, in which he shares some of the lessons he has learned from the first 25 years of his life.